thanhnvht/JVM-Simulator/README.md

 # JVM - Simulator

 ## Description
-A tool to show how Java code is executed within the JVM.
-Shows a subset of the main mechanisms within the JVM and how they change during runtime.
-Also shows how Java code and Bytecode correspond with each other.
+A tool to show how Java code is executed within the Java Virtual Machine (JVM).
+It shows a subset of the main mechanisms within the JVM and how they change during runtime.
+It also details how Java code and Bytecode correspond with each other whilst executing a .class file.

 The JVM-Simulator can simulate Java files that contain:
 * Arithmetic